 2. FoxNews is the propaganda arm of the Republican party in general, and an extension of the White House Communications Office in particular.
 It performs these functions in a way that even its most “biased” liberal counterpart would never even aspire to.
 In this particular instance, it made up a hurtful and completely false narrative in order to obscure some actual, true news that would have reflected poorly on their partner/client/boss/benefactor/whatever.
 It worked directly with the POTUS, whose approval they sought for the story and who coordinated its release.

-3. Cries of “fake news” from your president are not just damaging to the journalistic profession (such as it is these days), a misdirection away from actual made-up news, and a cynical de-valuing of both “truth” and “facts”.
+3. Cries of “fake news” from your president are not just damaging to the journalistic profession (such as it is these days), but are also a misdirection away from actual made-up news, and a cynical de-valuing of both “truth” and “facts”.

 In this particular case, charges of “fake news” against others are accompanied by the actual creation of lies which purposely, recklessly and unscrupulously defame an innocent man who was tragically murdered, and assure that justice will be harder for his survivors to obtain.
 Those survivors must now concern themselves not only with justice, but also vindication.